Zhang Xiantu: Activism

 In 1995, Xiantu filed a lawsuit at the Tokyo court against the Japanese government for the sexual atrocities committed by their military during the war.
 Xiantu sought for apology and compensation of victims.
 She was consistent, and in 2009, the Japanese government issued an apology but rejected the compensation.
 Since then, Xiantu had been persistent in campaigning for the rights and destigmatization of victims of sexual assault.

 Death

-Xiantu passed away on November 12, 2015, in Shanxi after a long-time struggle with gynecological illnesses.
+Xiantu died on November 12, 2015, in Shanxi after a long-time struggle with gynecological illnesses.
 She was 89 years old.
 On her deathbed, she sought for the continuation of the campaign for remaining sexual violence survivors from the war.